MDAB05/Reducing-Food-Waste-in-Schools/README.md

 11. Change the Tomcat server.xml (in conf/server.xml) <host> to run your application as the root application
 12. Deploy the cloudbread.war folder in Tomcat webapps folder.
 13. Run the startup.sh/startup.bat in bin folder
-14. You can now access the application a